 Cano Cristales Facts

-- Many people also often refer to it by the names Liquid Rainbow and the River of Five Colors.
-As a result, many individuals consider Cano Cristales to be the most beautiful river on earth.
+- This astonishing semblance further occurs due to a very unique and breathtaking combination of geological and botanical factors.
+As a result of its appearance, many individuals consider Cano Cristales to be the most beautiful river on earth.

-Cano Cristales Unique Characteristics
+Cano Cristales Physical Description

-Cano Cristales Flora and Fauna
+Cano Cristales Location, Flora, and Fauna

-Each of these also contributes its own high diversity of flora and fauna to the river.
-One of these serves as the source of the fifth color in the river.
-This is due to the aquatic plant Macarenia clavigera.
+One of these many factors also serves as the source of the seasonally occurring fifth color in the river.
+This appears due to the presence of the aquatic plant Macarenia clavigera.
 It blooms in vast quantities on the rocks on the riverbed and grows bright red in color.

 Finally, within the many types of environments it touches on, the predominant biome of Cano Cristales equals a hydrophytic rainforest.
 The surrounding region serves as home to 420 known species of birds, 43 species of reptiles, 8 primates, and 420 avian species.